-Master of Surveying (MSurv) 1.
-The degree of Master of Surveying may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Engineering (hereinafter referred to as the Committee) to a candidate who has demonstrated ability to carry out research by the submission of a thesis embodying the results of an original investigation.
+1. The degree of Master of Surveying may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Engineering (hereinafter referred to as the Committee) to a candidate who has demonstrated ability to carry out research by the submission of a thesis embodying the results of an original investigation.

-Qualifications 2.
-(1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor with Honours in the University of New South Wales or other approved university or tertiary education institution of acceptable standing in an appropriate school or department.
+2. (1) An application for registration for the degree shall have been admitted to the degree of Bachelor with Horiours in the University of New South Wales or other approved university or tertiary education institution of acceptable standing in an appropriate school or department.